Diocletianic Persecution: Christians in the army

-Modern scholar Peter Davies surmises that Eusebius is referring to the same event as Lactantius, but that he heard of the event through public rumors and knew nothing of the privileged discussion at the emperor's private religion ceremony that Lactantius had access to.
-Since it was Galerius's army that would have been purged—Diocletian had left his in Egypt to quell continuing unrest—Antiochenes would understandably have believed Galerius to be its instigator.
+The modern scholar Peter Davies surmises that Eusebius is referring to the same event as Lactantius but that he heard of the event through public rumors and knew nothing of the privileged discussion at the emperor's private religion ceremony that Lactantius had access to.
+Since it was Galerius's army that would have been purged (Diocletian had left his in Egypt to quell continuing unrest), Antiochenes would understandably have believed Galerius to be its instigator.
 The historian David Woods argues instead that Eusebius and Lactantius are referring to different events.
 Eusebius, according to Woods, describes the beginnings of the army purge in Palestine, while Lactantius describes events at court.
 Woods asserts that the relevant passage in Eusebius's Chronicon was corrupted in the translation to Latin and that Eusebius's text originally located the beginnings of the army persecution at a fort in Betthorus (El-Lejjun, Jordan).

 Eusebius, Lactantius, and Constantine each allege that Galerius was the prime impetus for the military purge, and its prime beneficiary.
 (Note: Davies disputes Barnes' identification of Constantine's unnamed emperor (Oratio ad Coetum Sanctum 22) with Galerius.)
 Diocletian, for all his religious conservatism, still had tendencies towards religious tolerance.
 (Note: Barnes argues that Diocletian was prepared to tolerate Christianity—he did, after all, live within sight of Nicomedia's Christian church, and his wife and daughter were, if not Christians themselves (as per Eusebius, Historia Ecclesiastica 8.1.3; Lactantius, De Mortibus Persecutorum 15.1), at least sympathetic to the faith—but was successively brought closer and closer to intolerance under Galerius's influence.
 Davies takes a more skeptical view of the same evidence.)
 Galerius, by contrast, was a devoted and passionate pagan.
 According to Christian sources, he was consistently the main advocate of such persecution.
-He was also eager to exploit this position to his own political advantage.
+He was also eager to exploit his position to his own political advantage.
 As the lowest-ranking emperor, Galerius was always listed last in imperial documents.
-Until the end of the Persian war in 299, he had not even had a major palace.
+Until the end of the Persian War in 299, he had not even had a major palace.
 Lactantius states that Galerius hungered for a higher position in the imperial hierarchy.
-Galerius's mother, Romula, was bitterly anti-Christian, for she had been a pagan priestess in Dacia, and loathed the Christians for avoiding her festivals.
-Newly prestigious and influential after his victories in the Persian war, Galerius might have wished to compensate for a previous humiliation at Antioch, when Diocletian had forced him to walk at the front of the imperial caravan, rather than inside it.
+Galerius's mother, Romula, was bitterly anti-Christian; she had been a pagan priestess in Dacia, and loathed the Christians for avoiding her festivals.
+Newly prestigious and influential after his victories in the Persian War, Galerius might have wished to compensate for a previous humiliation at Antioch, when Diocletian had forced him to walk at the front of the imperial caravan, rather than inside it.
 His resentment fed his discontent with official policies of tolerance; from 302 on, he probably urged Diocletian to enact a general law against the Christians.
 Since Diocletian was already surrounded by an anti-Christian clique of counsellors, these suggestions must have carried great force.